wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-imperative-dev-techniques-powerapps-canvas-app/includes/3-global-variables.md

 In a declarative mindset, you might hide or show controls based on a query for data.
-For example, if you had an app for managing customer's orders, you might have a warning icon that displays only if the customer has more than 3 outstanding invoices.
+For example, if you had an app for managing customer's orders, you might have a warning icon that displays only if the customer has more than three outstanding invoices.
 In addition to the warning, you might have a requirement to get approval from a manager if the customer would like to submit a new order when they have more than three outstanding invoices.
 This approval workflow will start by the user